Print

 Sharia, the Cairo Declaration and the European Convention on Human Rights

-(2011) on combatting all forms of discrimination based on religion,
+(2011) on combating all forms of discrimination based

 member States to protect the right to freedom of thought, conscience